 I paid $10.99 for it delivered with Amazon Prime.

-This Hiletgo LNA works with power up to 12vdc but I found that it takes the full 12vdc to work down to 15KHz effectively.
+This Hiletgo LNA works with power up to 12vdc but I found that it only takes the 8 vdc to work down to 15KHz effectively.
 The DC power needs to be clean DC and the voltage should not exceed 12VDC or you may experience noise issues with the little amp.
-I used power over the coax to power it and so I needed to add an inductor from the coax center conductor to the +vdc input on the board.
+I used power over the coax to power it and so I needed to add a 1mh inductor from the coax center conductor to the +vdc input on the board.
 This being placed on the line side of the little input capacitor already inline on the board effectively isolates the input power from the LNA input.
 See the following image.

 The following image shows the current connections to the antenna and LNA.